Morazanista National Liberation Party

 Partido Morazanista de Liberación Nacional was a leftist party in Honduras.
 PMLN was earlier known as Frente Morazanista para la Liberación de Honduras.
-FMLH had been formed as a break-away of PCMLH.
+FMLH had been formed as a breakaway of PCMLH.
 FMLH was a clandestine politico-military organization.
 FMLH was, however, mainly based in exile in neighbouring Nicaragua.
 According to one source, FMLH had 300 fighters at its peak.

-In 1992 PMLN joined with three other groups to form the Democratic Unification Party.
+In 1992, PMLN joined with three other groups to form the Democratic Unification Party.